xbrainmap/xbrainmap/README.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: xbrainmap@googlegroups.com
+We have a mailing list: xbrainmap@googlegroups.com

 License
 -------